Washington, D.C.: Budgetary issues

+International relations

+As the national capital, Washington, D.C. hosts about 185 foreign missions, including embassies, ambassador's residences, and international cultural centers.
+Many are concentrated along a stretch of Massachusetts Avenue known informally as Embassy Row.
+Washington, D.C., hosts a number of internationally themed festivals and events, often in collaboration with foreign missions or delegations.
+The city government maintains an Office of International Affairs to liaise with the diplomatic community and foreign delegations.
+D.C. has 15 official sister city agreements or protocols of friendship.

-Voting rights debate
+Federal voting rights

-The district is not a state and therefore has no voting representation in Congress.
-D.C. residents elect a non-voting delegate to the House of Representatives (D.C. at-large), who may sit on committees, participate in debate, and introduce legislation, but cannot vote on the House floor.
+Washington, D.C. is not a state and therefore has no federal voting representation in Congress.
+The city's residents elect a non-voting delegate to the House of Representatives (D.C. at-large), who may sit on committees, participate in debate, and introduce legislation, but cannot vote on the House floor.
 The district has no official representation in the United States Senate.
 Neither chamber seats the district's elected "shadow" representative or senators.
 Unlike residents of U.S. territories such as Puerto Rico or Guam, which also have non-voting delegates, D.C. residents are subject to all federal taxes.
 In the financial year 2012, D.C. residents and businesses paid $20.7 billion in federal taxes, more than the taxes collected from 19 states and the highest federal taxes per capita.

-A 2005 poll found that 78% of Americans did not know residents of Washington, D.C., have less representation in Congress than residents of the fifty states.
+A 2005 poll found that 78% of Americans did not know residents of Washington, D.C., have less representation in Congress than residents of the 50 states.
 Efforts to raise awareness about the issue have included campaigns by grassroots organizations and featuring the city's unofficial motto, "End Taxation Without Representation", on D.C. vehicle license plates.
 There is evidence of nationwide approval for D.C. voting rights; various polls indicate that 61 to 82% of Americans believe D.C. should have voting representation in Congress.

-Opponents to federal voting rights for Washington, D.C., propose that the Founding Fathers never intended for district residents to have a vote in Congress since the Constitution makes clear that representation must come from the states.
-Those opposed to making Washington, D.C., a state claim such a move would destroy the notion of a separate national capital and that statehood would unfairly grant Senate representation to a single city.
+Opponents of federal voting rights for Washington, D.C., propose that the Founding Fathers never intended for District residents to have a vote in Congress, since the Constitution makes clear that representation must come from the states.
+Those opposed to making the District of Columbia a state say such a move would destroy the notion of a separate national capital and that statehood would unfairly grant Senate representation to a single city.

-Sister cities

-Washington, D.C., has fifteen official sister city agreements.
-Each of the listed cities is a national capital except for Sunderland, which includes the town of Washington, the ancestral home of George Washington's family.
-Paris and Rome are each formally recognized as a partner city due to their special one sister city policy.
-Listed in the order each agreement was first established, they are: